 In the 2019 General Session, the Legislature passed House Bill 130, Public Education Exit Survey, which enacted provisions related to exit surveys for licensed public education employees to help the state gather data on why teachers quit.
 Consequently, the Board adopted R277-325, Public Education Exit and Engagement Survey along with developing a model survey.
-The 2019-2020 school year marks the first year both the engagement and exit surveys were administered.
+The 2020-2021 school year marks the second administration of the exit survey.
+The engagement survey will be administered again during the 2021-2022 school year.

-2019-2020 School Year Survey
+2020-2021 School Year Survey